What is a Trusted Strategic Advisor?

 - Building and hiring the right team to sustain growth

 I’ll help you accomplish any or all of these (and more) in support of short and long-term profitability.

 Focus on the Right Things

 That makes focusing on your customers your first priority.
 That’s how you start a business.
 It’s how you grow a business.
 It’s how you pull a business out of a rut.
 It’s how you take it to the next level.
 Figure out who your customers are—and who they aren’t—and solve their problems.

 We’re all human.
 It’s easy for us to fall into the trap of doing what we’ve always done just because we’ve always done it.
-As a strategic advisor, it is my job and responsibility to warn you that your customers—both individual customers and your overall customer base—are always changing.
+As a strategic advisor on predictable revenue growth, it is my job and responsibility to warn you that your customers—both individual customers and your overall customer base—are always changing.
 Are you changing with them?
 Did you lose focus when you expanded?
 Did you do a job that needed doing without asking if it served your audience?
-How up to date are your prospecting systems and processes to fill your future pipeline of new customers?
+How up to date are your predictable prospecting systems and processes to fill your future pipeline of new customers?

 I’ll help your organisation get back in touch.

 Pick a Direction